supreme-gg-gg/instagram-cli/DEVELOPMENT.md

 # Development

-The TypeScript Client is contained in the `instagram-ts` folder.
-For all of the following commands, you should first `cd` into the `instagram-ts` directory.
-Important design decisions are documented in `designs/`.

 ## Getting Started

 If you do not have Node.js installed, you can download and install it from the [official website](https://nodejs.org/).
 We recommend using Node.js version 20 or above.
 We recommend using `nvm` to manage your Node.js versions, see [nvm-sh/nvm](https://github.com/nvm-sh/nvm).